anrl/gini3/README.md

 Basic Installation - Ubuntu 16.04 LTS (32-bit)
 ==========================

-Ubuntu 14.04 is having some problems with the current version!
+<b>Ubuntu 14.04 is having some problems with the current version!</b>

 To install GINI, you need the following libraries and applications: